Chat-engineers/livechat-autotagger/README.md

 Be sure to copy the token to a safe place as it won't be visible again!

+A [Skirthooks](https://www.livechat.com/marketplace/apps/skirthooks/) installation is required - this comes with a 14 day trial.

 Finally, please visit the [tags](https://my.livechatinc.com/settings/tags) page and make sure a tag named `needs_review`, exists already.
 For simplicity's sake we won't be creating that automatically.

 ## Running